saitadikonda48/ListenQuick/README.md

 1. Type in the name of the song you want
 2. You have the option to type in the name of the artist
 3. Click the submit button.
-4. The mp3 file will be in the main folder.
+4. The mp3 file will be in the ListenQuick folder.
 Open up your finder to retrieve it.